1) My story begins the year after the Flood,

 Could become tomorrow's bombs.

-The Earth has so many fractures;
+The Earth has many fractures;

 The quakes gave us many anxious qualms.